Islamic State fight seen costing U.S. $2.4 billion or more annually

 "So if you're asking me do I assess right now ... that we're going to have budget problems?
 Yes."

-The center said its cost estimates were based on publicly available information about the types of aircraft and munitions being used, as well as expenditures in previous operations.
+The centre said its cost estimates were based on publicly available information about the types of aircraft and munitions being used, as well as expenditures in previous operations.

 (Reporting by David Alexander; Editing by David Storey and Jonathan Oatis)